 Fear finishing no more!
 If, after spending hours on a project, you either wing the finishing or--even worse--never finish the project at all because you just can't figure out how to make it look right, this is the class for you.
-Spend an afternoon learning how to master mattress stitch, invisibly weave in your ends, attach a button band, and block your work.
+Spend a few hours learning how to master mattress stitch, invisibly weave in your ends, attach a button band, and block your work.
 Once you gain confidence in these skills, you will agree that finishing can be fun.

 Becoming a Confident Knitter**

 This is the perfect class for the newer knitter or the knitter who is ready to take their knitting skills to the next level.
 In this class, you will learn how to "read" your knitting, correct common mistakes, understand knitting instructions, and get the answers to your questions about general knitting techniques.
 Demystifying knitting and learning to fix your mistakes will really help you become a confident knitter!